tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         loop()
 {% endhighlight %}

 Run the sketch.
-The moment you left-click within the display window frame numbers begin to count-up in the Console.
-To stop these once the mouse button has been released, use a The [`mouseReleased()`](https://py.processing.org/reference/mousePressed.html) function, which is called once with every release of a mouse button.
+The moment you left-click within the display window numbers begin to count-up in the Console.
+To stop this upon release of the mouse button, use a [`mouseReleased()`](https://py.processing.org/reference/mousePressed.html) function; this is called once every time a mouse button is released.

 {% highlight py %}
 def mouseReleased():